ForestMars/Coda.to/README.md

 #### Social Distancing

-Isolation and Quatnine rates are predicted based on Social Mobility Data Sets.
+Isolation and Quarantine rates are predicted based on Social Mobility Data Sets.
 (The default is Google.)
 Tune model to see exactly why 10 days is chosen as the optimal isolation constant (and 14 for quarantine.)
 Change dates of social distancing directives and degree of compliance.
-Download updated model or fed into simulation.
+Download updated model or feed into simulation.

 ## CONTRIBUTE